markdown-all-in-one/docs/docs/contributing/packaging.md

 ## Overview

+Our product is bundled by webpack, then packaged by vsce.

 We build two kinds of VSIX packages on CI:

 * Production: Optimized by webpack.
 Only contains indispensable files.
 Ready for deployment.
 * Debug: No optimization.
 Built by webpack in `development` mode.
 Intended for debugging and profiling.

-In practice, they only differ in optimization level, and we just change the `vscode:prepublish` command when building:
+In practice, they only differ in optimization level.
+We just change the `NODE_ENV` environment variable, then our build script will set the actual build command accordingly:

 * Production: `webpack --mode production`
 * Debug: `webpack --mode development`